dan5678/Computational-Physics/README.md

 # Computational-Physics
 This repository covers essential topics and techniques in computational physics, focusing on numerical methods to solve complex physics problems.
+Key subjects include function minimization, ordinary differential equations, integration methods, and the classification and solution of partial differential equations with physical significance.
+The course bridges the gap between theoretical and experimental physics, integrating computational methods to model and analyze real-world physical systems.